MV Discovery: General characteristics

 The ship was 168.8 m long and 24.7 m beam, originally measured 19,910 GRT and was built at Nordseewerke, Germany.
 She could carry 646 passengers, and had a top speed of 21.5 kn.
 The Discovery Cruises website listed her gross tonnage as 20,186, top speed as 18 kn and passenger capacity as 698.
 Propulsion was by four Fiat medium-speed diesel engines with a combined power output of 18,000 shaft horsepower.
 The engines were individually clutched and geared in pairs to each of the two shafts which drive controllable-pitch propellers.
 This arrangement enabled one or more engines to be shut down and de-clutched as required.
-Last registry was under the Saint Kitts and Nevis flag.
+The last registry was under the Saint Kitts and Nevis flag.

 On board eight decks were open to the public: Sky Deck, Sun Deck, Bridge Deck, Promenade Deck, Riviera Deck, Pacific Deck, Bali Deck and Coral Deck.